PalmTree: Learning an Assembly Language Model for Instruction Embedding: Evaluation

 Gemini~\cite{Gemini:ccs17} is a neural network-based approach for cross-platform binary code similarity detection.
 The model is based on Structure2Vec~\cite{dai2016s2v} and takes ACFG (Attributed Control Flow Graph) as input.
 In an ACFG, each node is a manually formed feature vector for each basic block. \autoref{table: Attributes of Basic Blocks} shows the attributes (i.e., features) of a basic block in the original implementation.

-In this experiment, we evaluate the performance of Gemini, when having Instruction2Vec, word2vec, Asm2Vec, and \codename as input, respectively.
+In this experiment, we evaluate the performance of Gemini, when having Instruction2Vec, word2vec, Asm2Vec, \codename-M, \codename-MC, and \codename as input, respectively.
 Moreover, we also used one-hot vectors with an embedding layer as a kind of instruction embedding (denoted as ``one-hot'') as another baseline.
 The embedding layer will be trained along with Gemini. \autoref{figure:BITE and Gemini} shows how we adopt different instruction embedding models to Gemini.
 Since Gemini takes a feature vector for each basic block, we use mean pooling to generate basic block embeddings based on embeddings of the instructions in the corresponding basic block.
 The architectures of our modified model and the original model are both shown in \autoref{figure:BITE and Gemini}.
 We also included its original basic block features as an additional baseline (denoted as ``Gemini'') for comparison.

 The accuracy of the original Gemini is reported to be very high (with an AUC of 0.971).
 However, this might be due to overfitting, since the training and testing sets are from OpenSSL compiled by the same compiler Clang.
-To really evaluate the generalizability (i.e., the ability to adapt to previously unseen data) of the trained models under different inputs, we use {\tt binutils-2.26}, {\tt binutils-2.30}, {\tt coreutils-8.30} compiled by Clang as training set (237 binaries in total), and used {\tt openssl-1.1.0h}, {\tt openssl-1.0.1}, and {\tt glibc-2.29.1} compiled by GCC as testing set (14 binaries).
+To really evaluate the generalizability (i.e., the ability to adapt to previously unseen data) of the trained models under different inputs, we use {\tt binutils-2.26}, {\tt binutils-2.30}, and {\tt coreutils-8.30} compiled by Clang as training set (237 binaries in total), and used {\tt openssl-1.1.0h}, {\tt openssl-1.0.1}, and {\tt glibc-2.29.1} compiled by GCC as testing set (14 binaries).
 In other words, the training and testing sets are completely different and the compilers are different too.

-Figure \ref{figure: ROC cuvre of Gimini} shows the ROC curves of Gemini when different instruction embedding models are used to generate its input. \autoref{table:AUC in Gemini} also gives the AUC values of Gemini when different models are used.
-Based on \autoref{figure: ROC cuvre of Gimini} and \autoref{table:AUC in Gemini}, we can make the following observations:
+\autoref{table:AUC in Gemini} gives the AUC values of Gemini when different models are used to generate its input.
+Figure \ref{figure: ROC cuvre of Gimini} shows the ROC curves of Gemini when different instruction embedding models are used.
+Based on \autoref{table:AUC in Gemini}, we can make the following observations:

 \begin{enumerate}[label=(\arabic*), ref=\arabic*] \item Although the original paper~\cite{Gemini:ccs17} reported very encouraging performance of Gemini, we can observe that the original Gemini model does not generalize very well to completely new testing data.